pranayk15/pranayk15/README.md

 Most of my learning comes from building projects, experimenting, and refining ideas, and I’m always looking to improve both the technical and practical sides of what I build.

-Areas of interest
+**Areas of Interest**

-Data analytics and machine learning
+- Data analytics and machine learning

-Applied AI and deep learning
+- Applied AI and deep learning

-Explainable and interpretable models
+- Explainable and interpretable models

-Building deployable, user-focused data products
+- Building deployable, user-focused data products

 🚀 Always learning, building, and improving through hands-on work.